Gouzon

 Gouzon (/fr/; Auvergnat: Gosom) is a commune in the Creuse department in central France.
+The commune is listed as a Village étape.

 Geography

 Gouzon is located about 28 km east of Guéret in the Massif Central on the river Voueize, as well as its tributary Goze.
 The Route nationale 145 (European route E62) passes through the commune.
 The train station Parsac-Gouzon on the railroad line Montluçon - Saint-Sulpice-Laurière is located in the neighboring commune Parsac-Rimondeix.

 Population

-The inhabitants are known as Gouzonnais.
+The inhabitants are known as Gouzonnais in French.